flutter/website/src/testing/code-debugging.md

   [file an issue][].
 {{site.alert.end}}

-Flutter provides a wide variety of debug flags and functions to help you debug your app at various points along the development cycle.
+Flutter provides a wide variety of top-level properties and functions to help you debug your app at various points along the development cycle.
-To use these features, you must compile your app in debug mode.
+To use these features, compile your app in debug mode.

-The following list, while not complete, highlights some of flags and one function from the [rendering library][] for debugging performance issues.
+The following list highlights some of flags and one function from the [rendering library][] for debugging performance issues.

 [`debugDumpRenderTree()`][]
-: Call this function when not in a layout or repaint phase to dump the rendering tree to the console.
+: To dump the rendering tree to the console, call this function when not in a layout or repaint phase.
-  (Press <kbd>t</kbd> from `flutter run` to call this command.)
+  To call this command, press <kbd>t</kbd> after invoking `flutter run`.
-  Search for "RepaintBoundary" to see diagnostics on how useful a boundary is.
+  Search for `RepaintBoundary` to see diagnostics on boundary utility.

   {% comment %}
     Feature is not yet added to DevTools:
     Rather than using this flag to dump the render tree to a file, view the render tree in the Flutter inspector.
     To do so, bring up the Flutter inspector and select the **Render Tree** tab.
   {% endcomment %}

   To set these flags either:

   * edit the framework code
   * import the module, set the value in your `main()` function, then hot restart.

 [`debugPaintLayerBordersEnabled`][]
-: Enable this flag if you need to see the boundaries of each layer.
+: To display the boundaries of each layer, set this property to `true`.
-  When enabled, each layer paints a box around its boundary.
+  When set, each layer paints a box around its boundary.

 [`debugRepaintRainbowEnabled`][]
-: To enable this flag in the Flutter inspector, click **Highlight Repaints**.
+: To display a colored border around each widget, set this property to `true`.
+  These borders change color as the app user scrolls in the app.
+  To set this flag, add `debugRepaintRainbowEnabled = true;` as a top-level property in your app.
-  If any static widgets are rotating through the colors of the rainbow, consider adding repaint boundaries to those areas.
+  If any static widgets rotate through colors after setting this flag, consider adding repaint boundaries to those areas.

 [`debugPrintMarkNeedsLayoutStacks`][]
-: Enable this flag if you're seeing more layouts than you expect (for example, on the timeline, on a profile, or from a `print` statement inside a layout method).
+: To determine if your app creates more layouts than expected, set this property to `true`.
+  This layout issue could happen on the timeline, on a profile, or from a `print` statement inside a layout method.
-  When enabled, the framework outputs stack traces to the console to explain why each render object is being marked as needing layout.
+  When set, the framework outputs stack traces to the console to explain why your app marks each render object to be laid out.
-  You can use the `debugPrintStack()` function from the `services` library to print your own stack traces on demand, if this helps you.

 [`debugPrintMarkNeedsPaintStacks`][]
-: Similar to `debugPrintMarkNeedsLayoutStacks`, but for excess painting.
-You can use the `debugPrintStack()` function from the `services` library to print your own stack traces on demand, if this kind of approach is useful to you.
+: To determine if your app paints more layouts than expected, set this property to `true`.

+You can generate stack traces on demand as well.
+To print your own stack traces, add the `debugPrintStack()` function to your app.

-### Tracing Dart code performance
+### Trace Dart code performance

 {{site.alert.note}}
   You can use the DevTools [Timeline events tab][] to perform traces.